James E. Neumann

 Principal

 He also specializes in the economics of climate change adaptation and, within that area, analysis of the impacts of sea level rise; in recognition of this expertise, he was a Lead Author for the Intergovernmental Panel on Climate Change (IPCC) Working Group II chapter on the Economics of Adaptation and the U.S. National Climate Assessment’s Coastal chapter.
-His recent work includes applying risk management approaches to quantify the multi-sector economic benefits of greenhouse gas mitigation strategies (see www.epa.gov/CIRA and IEc’s page on the Benefits of Global Action), assessing climate change impacts to socially vulnerable groups, and development of air quality management plans in developing country megacities (e.g., Accra, Ghana and Addis Ababa, Ethiopia).
-Jim was also the primary extramural coordinator of the U.S. Environmental Protection Agency’s analysis, The Benefits and Costs of the Clean Air Act from 1990 to 2020, a comprehensive and exhaustively peer-reviewed economic analysis of all aspects of the Clean Air Act, completed in 2011.
+His recent work includes applying risk management approaches to quantify the multi-sector economic benefits of greenhouse gas mitigation strategies (see www.epa.gov/CIRA and IEc’s page on the Benefits of Global Action), assessing climate change impacts to socially vulnerable groups and to children, and development of air quality management plans in global megacities (e.g., Accra, Ghana and Addis Ababa, Ethiopia).
+He co-directed, with IEc Senior Associate Jackie Willwerth, IEc’s support of the 2022 Massachusetts Climate Assessment, a statewide analysis detailing how Massachusetts people, environments, and infrastructure may be affected by climate change and related hazards through the end of the century.
+Jim was also the primary extramural coordinator of the U.S. Environmental Protection Agency’s landmark analysis, The Benefits and Costs of the Clean Air Act from 1990 to 2020, a comprehensive and exhaustively peer-reviewed economic analysis of all aspects of the Clean Air Act, completed in 2011.

 Jim holds a B.A. in Economics and Environmental Studies from Williams College, and a M.P.A. in Public Affairs and Urban and Regional Planning from the School of Public and International Affairs at Princeton University.